What is Colorado known for?

 7. Garden of the Gods

-Garden of the Gods are sandstone formations located in Colorado Springs.
+Garden of the Gods is composed of sandstone formations located in Colorado Springs.
 It got its name after two surveyors, in 1859, after encountering the marvelous formations, said, it was a place “fit for the Gods to assemble”!

 8. Great Sand Dunes National Park and Preserve